tidbcloud/terraform-provider-tidbcloud/README.md

   required_version = ">= 1.0.0"
 }
 ```
-- The `source` attribute defines the provider which will be downloaded from [Terraform Registry](https://registry.terraform.io/?_gl=1*r7mwys*_ga*NTgyMzMzOTU1LjE2NTk5NDA0MTA.*_ga_P7S46ZYEKW*MTY2MTQ4MTg5Mi4yNy4xLjE2NjE0ODIxODcuMC4wLjA.) by default
+- The `source` attribute defines the provider which will be downloaded from [Terraform Registry](https://registry.terraform.io/) by default
-- The `version` attribute is optional which defines the version of the provider, it will use the latest version in default
+- The `version` attribute is optional which defines the version of the provider, it will use the latest version by default
-- The `required_version` is optional which defines the version of the terraform, it will use the latest version in default
+- The `required_version` is optional which defines the version of the terraform, it will use the latest version by default

 ### Config the provider